-Box 1.1.
-Recent Developments in the Bank Group Approach to Innovation
+BOX 1.1 Recent Developments in the Bank Group Approach to Innovation

-In 2011, the Innovation, Technology, and Entrepreneurship Practice was established as one of the six global practices of the Finance and Private Sector Development Network.
+In 2011, the Innovation, Technology, and Entrepreneurship Practice (ITE) was established as one of the six global practices of the Finance and Private Sector Development Network.
 The practice's objective is to be a hub of networks and experts in the Bank Group and generator of knowledge around the topics of innovation, technology, and entrepreneurship.
-The Practice supports innovation-driven productivity with the goal of creating more and better-paying jobs, increase success rates of growthoriented SMEs and entrepreneurs, and foster inclusive innovation by strengthening private sector innovation and entrepreneurial capacity.
+The ITE Practice supports innovation-driven productivity with the goal of creating more and better-paying jobs, increase success rates of growth-oriented small and medium-size enterprises and entrepreneurs, and foster inclusive innovation by strengthening private sector innovation and entrepreneurial capacity.

-The timing of this evaluation is significant for three reasons.
-First, innovation strategies, policies, and instruments are gaining in importance across all networks, sectors, and regions of the World Bank Group.
-The development of innovative ideas and tools is now considered essential for accelerating the pace of innovation and achieving development results.
-Second, an earlier, limited review of World Bank science and technology projects found no consistent Bank Group approach or strategy for catalyzing change in development (Crawford and others 2006).
+projects found no consistent Bank Group approach or strategy for catalyzing change in development (Crawford and others 2006).
 Third, lessons of experience can feed into the strategies and products of the new Finance and Private Sector Development Network (FPD) intended to foster innovation in addressing emerging development challenges, both within FPD and across the Bank Group.

 This evaluation assesses how well the World Bank Group is fostering innovation and entrepreneurship in client countries.
 It is intended to serve both accountability and learning purposes.
 The goal is to inform future Bank Group strategic directions and enhance program and project implementation.

 The evaluation objectives are as follows: